 In its broadest definition, "civic education" means all the processes that affect people's beliefs, commitments, capabilities, and actions as members or prospective members of any given community.
-For civic education to achieve its utmost potential, the institutions present in the community need to act and behave in a certain manner that can later be transmitted to the remaining members of the community over time.
-Civic Education is certainly not limited to schooling or the education of children and youth.
-Families, governments, religious institutes, and mass media are just some of the institutions involved in the process of civic education, which we at MFD, understand to be an ongoing process.
+For civic education to achieve its utmost potential, its institutions present in the community need to act and behave in a certain manner that can later be transmitted to the members of the community overtime.
+Civic Education is certainly not limited to schooling and the education of children and youth.
+Families, governments, religious institutes, and mass media are just some of the institutions involved in the process of civic education, which we at MFD, understand as a lifelong process.